mammaldiversity/mammaldiversity.github.io/about.md

 <h2 class="about-header">The Database</h2>
 <p class="about-body">
-Development for this work is funded by American Society of Mammalogists with logistical and planning support from the NSF Vertlife Terrestrial grant and commissioned by the American Society of Mammalogists.
+Development for this work is funded by the <a href='http://www.mammalsociety.org/'>American Society of Mammalogists</a> (ASM) with initial logistical and planning support (2017-2019) from the <a href='http://vertlife.org/grant/'>NSF Vertlife Terrestrial grant</a>.
 <br>
 <br>
-The ASM Biodiversity Committee stewards the Mammal Diversity Database, an updatable and online database of mammal taxonomic and biodiversity information.
-This database aims to serve the global scientific community by providing the latest information on species-level and higher taxonomic changes, thereby promoting more rigorous study of mammalian biodiversity worldwide.
-The initial objective for this online database is to aggregate, curate, and compile new citations on species descriptions and taxonomic revisions into regular releases that are downloadable in comma-delimited format.
-Downstream goals include expanded hosting of ecological, trait, and taxonomic data, and an online forum for discussing mammalian taxonomy and systematics.
-By serving as both a platform and forum, this initiative aims to stimulate interest in mammals and promote the ASM’s role as a leader in high quality research on mammalian biology.
+The <a href='http://www.mammalsociety.org/committees/biodiversity'>ASM Biodiversity Committee</a> compiles and maintains the Mammal Diversity Database (MDD), an updatable online database of mammal taxonomic and biodiversity information hosted by ASM at http://mammaldiversity.org/.
+This database aims to provide the latest information on species-level and higher taxonomic changes, thereby promoting more rigorous study of mammalian biodiversity worldwide.
+The initial objective has been to aggregate, curate, and compile, new citations on species descriptions and taxonomic revisions into regular releases that are downloadable in comma-delimited format.
+Downstream goals include expanded hosting of ecological, trait, and taxonomic data.
+Overall, this initiative aims to promote the ASM’s role as a leader in high quality research on mammalian biology.
 </p>

 <h2 class="about-header">Citing the Database</h2>